 The Gifts of Imperfection is the third book that I’ve read by Brené Brown.
 I was not disappointed.
-This book offers as set of guideposts toward Wholehearted living, which involves “engaging in our lives from a place of worthiness”.
+This book offers a set of guideposts toward Wholehearted living, which involves “engaging in our lives from a place of worthiness.”
 The guideposts include cultivating self-compassion, cultivating a resilient spirit, cultivating calm and stillness, and finding meaningful work.

 Brown writes with a tone of wonderment of the discoveries that emerged from her research, and she acknowledges that some of her findings were surprising or difficult for her to wrap her head around.
 She explains things well, clearly defining the concepts she’s writing about, and uses effective examples.
 She writes about her “2007

 Brown describes compassion as a relationship between equals.
 She explains that being able to set boundaries is important to effectively practice compassion, even though we may not tend to associate the two concepts.
 She also writes about the importance of self-compassion, something particularly important for those of us struggling with mental illness.

 A number of statements throughout the book really stood out for me.
 She wrote that “when we don’t give ourselves permission to be free, we rarely tolerate that freedom in others.”
 Something particularly eye-opening for me was her observation that: “We cannot selectively numb emotions.
 When we numb the painful emotions, we also numb the positive emotions.”
 True that.

 There were also findings from her research that were somewhat surprising to me.
 She found that spirituality (not necessarily religion) was a key component of resilience.
 I’ve never been a religious person, nor have I ever been particularly spiritual, but this is some food for thought.
 She also concluded that we can’t love others more than we love ourselves, and a sense of worthiness is essential for love and belonging.